Contents

 Form 3520

-Form 3520: In recent years, the Internal Revenue Service has significantly increased the enforcement for the reporting of foreign gifts and trusts.
-When a US person receives a large gift from a foreign person or has certain transactions with a foreign trust — they may become subject to reporting requirements on Forms 3520 and/or 3520-A. These forms are not necessarily used for tax purposes as much as they are used for reporting the existence of a gift, inheritance, or trust from a foreign person.
+In recent years, the Internal Revenue Service has significantly increased the enforcement of the reporting of foreign gifts and trusts — and especially in accordance with IRC 6039F — Notice of large gifts received from foreign persons.
+When a US person receives a large gift from a foreign person or has certain transactions with a foreign trust — they may become subject to reporting requirements on Forms 3520 and/or 3520-A. These forms are not necessarily used for tax purposes as much as they are used for reporting the existence of a gift or inheritance from a foreign individual or entity and/or the ownership of — or distribution from — a foreign trust.
 Since the IRS has been routinely issuing penalties for noncompliance with this reporting requirement, we want to summarize some important facts about reporting Form 3520.

 What is Form 3520?